chocolacula/easy_reflection_cpp/README.md

 The main idea is use kinda dynamic typing and **Run Time Type Checking** for some type agnostic operations, like copying or taking name of a type.
 It makes possible determine a variable type and do right job - print, serialize/deserialize or whatever.

+If you are curious about the details of how it works you can find them in [DEV article](https://dev.to/chocolacula/how-to-write-reflection-for-c-4527).

 ## Features

 - Linux, MacOS and Windows support